Cultural impact of the Guitar Hero series: In health and treatment

 Guitar Hero has proven to be a useful tool in the development of children and as recovery for various injuries.
 Salon.com states that the games helped an 8-year-old guitarist learn sensitivity to rhythm, as well as develop the dexterity and independent hand usage necessary to play the instrument.
 Guitar Hero has been used alongside physical therapy to help recovering stroke patients as the games help with multiple limb coordination between fretting and strumming.
 Blondie drummer Clem Burke has worked with researchers at the University of Chichester and the University of Gloucestershire to determine how games like Guitar Hero can address issues of "child and adult obesity, autism, stroke patients and health and mental well-being in the workplace".
 Researchers at Johns Hopkins University have used Guitar Hero III and its controller to help amputee patients and to develop new prosthetic limbs for these patients.
-Researchers at Nevada Reno University have been able to modify a haptic feedback glove to work with the Guitar Hero freeware clone, Frets on Fire, to create Blind Hero, a music game that works on touch and audio only to appeal the game to visually impaired players.
-Guitar Hero was used as part of a Trent University youth sleep study which showed that players generally were better on replaying a song they had just been introduced to twelve hours later if that period included normal sleep.
+Researchers at Nevada Reno University have been able to modify a haptic feedback glove to work with the Guitar Hero freeware clone, Frets on Fire, to create Blind Hero, a music game that works on touch and audio to appeal the game to visually impaired players.
+Guitar Hero was used as part of a Trent University youth sleep study which showed that players generally were better at replaying a song they had just been introduced to twelve hours later if that period included normal sleep.